Tivoli Lazio, Italy Travel Guide

 Beyond the main villas, Tivoli includes opportunities for cultural understanding through its smaller museums.

-Tivoli's history extends beyond its famous villas, with ancient Roman and medieval remnants scattered throughout the town and its immediate surroundings.
+Tivoli's history extends beyond its well-known villas, featuring old From the time of the romans and medieval remnants scattered throughout the town and the surrounding neighborhood.

-These two ancient Roman temples are spectacularly situated on the edge of the gorge within Parco Villa Gregoriana.
+These two from Antiquity rome temples are spectacularly located on the edge of the gorge within Parco Villa Gregoriana.

 Explore remnants of ancient infrastructure that sustained Roman civilization.